Research Officer (Statistical Bioinformatics)

 The laboratory develops advanced computational and statistical bioinformatics strategies to analyze and interpret genomic data sets, with particular emphasis on gene expression and the regulation of gene expression.
 In collaboration with biomedical scientists, the laboratory works on cancer genomics and immune disorders.

 The successful candidate will have a doctoral qualification or equivalent in a relevant discipline such as statistics, mathematics, computational biology or computer science.
 The candidate should have the ability to apply mathematical, statistical and computation principles to genomic problems.
-Good knowledge of R and package development would be advantage.
-Experience with data analysis, programing and large datasets would be an advantage as would experience in Unix and software development.
+Experience with data analysis, programing and large datasets would be an advantage as would experience in R, Unix and software development.
 Prior experience in bioinformatics and medical research would be an advantage but is not required.
 More general selection criteria are listed in the position description.

 Terms of appointment